prateekmaithil/quanta/README.md

-# quanta

-# Page Object model Test automation framework using Selenium with Java, TestNG and Maven-
+# quanta Test automation framework using Selenium with Java, TestNG and Maven-
-This is a sample project to demonstrate what is page object model framework and how it can used in selenium to automate any application.
+This is a sample project to demonstrate how to use page object model
-TestNG is used as test framework.

 Dependency
 Java